The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-We must be more cautious, with our words and actions.
+We must be more cautious—in word and deed.

 MARCIA.